-Another option is to completely rebuild the site in the new version.
+Another option is to completely rebuild the site at the destination.
 This usually happens to heavily customized sites in SharePoint 2007 or SharePoint 2010.

-With new Web Parts and Apps available in SharePoint, there are probably a few sites that either won’t work or just need to be rebuilt to take advantage of a new architecture and solutions.
+With new web parts and apps available in SharePoint, there are probably a few sites that either won’t work, or just need to be rebuilt in order to take advantage of new architecture and solutions.

 Migrate to SharePoint

 Best-in-class migration for all versions of SharePoint

 with unlimited data, and custom reporting.

 Now that you know what the RMR strategy is—and you've developed your own migration template with it—you are ready to create your SharePoint migration plan.

 You could create a beautiful visual plan using XMind, Visio, or other similar tools.
 But the method I use is a little more hands on...
 I use SharePoint!

 Wait, what?
 No, I don’t draw anything.
 Instead, I create a SharePoint list to help me identify the sites affected by the migration.